Subscribe to Body Moments Newsletter and get a FREE e-book!

 The Function of the Hip Adductor Muscles

-The hip adductor muscles, like all muscles have more than one action, but their main function is to bring the legs/knees together toward the center of the body.
-This is the exact opposite of the Tensor Fasciae Latae that abduct the leg, or pull the leg outward away from the body.
+The hip adductor muscles, like all muscles, have more than one action, but their main function is to bring the legs/knees together toward the center of the body.
+This is the exact opposite of the Tensor Fasciae Latae that abducts the leg, or pulls the leg outward away from the body.

 The engagement of the core is necessary to create the solid foundation for integrated, flowing and easy movements that are necessary in any sport to promote stability and prevent injury.

-Meditate on the Meaning of the Adductor Muscles in Your Life
+Meditate on Your Personal Meaning of Your Sore Adductor Muscles

-The body metaphor (See Developing Intuition by Using Your Body) for the adductor muscles, I always like to say, is surrounding the concept of “holding it all together,” or “not being able to hold it all together.”
+The body metaphor for our adductor muscles, I always like to say, is surrounding the concept of "holding it all together," or "not being able to hold it all together."

 Recently I have done a lot of telemark skiing, which unlike alpine skiing, you are essentially lunging down the mountain.
 Telemark skiing is also known as free-heel skiing.
 One leg is forward of the other, and the stability required in both the knees and hips is enormous as you balance yourself in the lunge position as you are flying down the mountain.
 Especially for an old geezer like me!